Welcome class of 2021!

 * Applications for Berkman/ Jackson Fellow are accepted on a rolling basis.

-In addition to specific program resources, students are also encouraged to take advantage of other Cleveland State University tutoring services and the College of Arts and Sciences Advising Center.
+In addition to specific program resources, students are also encouraged to take advantage of other Cleveland State University pre professional advising services provided by the Career Development and Exploartaon Department.

 Our experienced staff is dedicated to helping students navigate the path to medical school.